BordiniAmaral/Temptation_Inequality/README.md

   Returns 'complete_transitions.csv' with all PNADC (t,t+4) transitions for the period Returns matrices and graphs for transition (by age and aggregate)

-## 5. .py file with heterogeneous-agent model, calibration and graphs
+## 5. Python/ .py files with heterogeneous-agent model, calibration and graphs:

+  Main.py is the main file, calling all others Calibration.py conducts a blunt force GMM calibration of parameters x0, gamma1 and gamma2 Graphics.py executes some auxiliary calculations and plot resulting equilibrium stats OLG_A_CRRA.py solves the lifecycle model in general equilibrium Temptation_CRRA.py solves allocations for temptation and non-temptation consumptions Income_Process.py imports the .csv file with transition matrix and income values